RedEM-RP/redemrp_skin/README.md

 Add ```ensure redemrp_skin``` in server.cfg

+Set Config.usingClothing to true in config.lua if using redemrp_clothing

 ## 3. Bugs and Errors
 We are not providing the support for this resource for now,